Water Damage Restoration Cost in Washington, District of Columbia (2026 Guide)

 How much does water damage restoration cost in Washington DC?

-Water damage restoration in Washington DC typically ranges from about $1,550 to $9,400, with most homeowners spending in the $2,800–$4,200 range for a mid-sized event.
-Angi's DC-specific data puts the average project around $2,861, with per-square-foot costs of $2.23–$5.57.
-Black-water events such as sewer backups — common in DC's combined sewer zones — push costs toward the high end due to hazmat-level cleanup, and DC's higher labor rates mean you'll generally pay 15–25% more than the national average for equivalent work.
+Figure $1,550 to $9,400 in the District, with most homeowners near $4,150 for a mid-sized event.
+Simple clean-water extraction and drying in one or two rooms falls at the low end, while black-water events such as sewer backups — common in DC's combined sewer zones — push toward the high end because of hazmat-level cleanup and material removal.
+DC's higher labor rates generally add 15 to 25 percent over the national average for equivalent work.

 Get a Free Estimate from a Washington Contractor